 Complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to add the Gadsden State college code (001017), so your application will be sent to Gadsden State.
 Follow up on your Gadsden State email account and OneACCS approximately 5-7 business days after completing your FAFSA to see what requirements, if any, are needed.
-The College will not send any notifications for the upcoming Fall school year until after the April 15 priority deadline.
 All submitted documents requested will be reviewed and any necessary corrections made.
-Continue to check OneACCS for your award under the Financial Aid Tab > Award >Award for Aid Year or under Student Tab > Student Account > Account Detail by Term.
+Continue to check OneACCS for your award by clicking on Student > Student Landing Page > Financial Aid Dashboard > Award.

 The online application process has been simplified and is user-friendly.
 If you don’t have access to a computer, there are computers available for use on all Gadsden State campuses or at your local public library.
 Paper copies are available by calling 1-800-433-3243.
 You must mail paper applications to the Federal Student Aid Program.

 The parent you lived with the most during the past year should complete the FAFSA with you.
 If you lived alone or lived equally with each parent, use the information of the parent who provided you with the most financial support.
 (It does not make a difference which parent claimed you as a dependent for tax purposes.)
 Also remember, you will need to enter the stepparent’s personal and tax information if the parent you lived with has remarried.

 I do not live with my parents, and I pay my own living expenses.
 Can I apply without my parent's income?